 Well, the results may slightly shock you.
 Take a look at the types of meat below.

-If you were to ask me, “what is the most consumed meat in the world?”
+If you were to ask me, “What is the most consumed meat in the world?”
 I would answer chicken, mainly because over 24% of the world population follows the religion of Islam, and with their beliefs, they avoid pig meat altogether.

-In 2021, Poultry Was the Most Consumed Meat in the World, with a Total Consumption of 132.4 Million Tons(FAO)
+In 2021, Poultry Was the Most Consumed Meat in the World, with a Total Consumption of 132.3 Million Tons (OECD)

-During the Covid-19 pandemic, when the world went into lockdown, poultry was the most widely consumed meat, with the population eating more turkey, chicken, duck, and pheasants than ever before.
+During the COVID-19 pandemic, when the world went into lockdown, poultry was the most widely consumed meat, with the population eating more turkey, chicken, duck, and pheasants than ever before.

 Why did poultry meat take over, you ask?
 The reason is likely due to an outbreak of African Swine Fever that spread across various Asian countries and wiped out populations of pigs, limiting the amount of pork available.

-The Second Most Consumed Meat in the World Is Chicken(FAO)
+The Second Most Produced Meat in the World Is Pig Meat (FAO)

-Following pork and chicken meat is beef, contributing to 24% of meat consumption worldwide.
 It’s strange to think that the biggest of all farm animals that produce the most meat per animal comes in third place, isn’t it?

 What is the Most Eaten Meat in the World?